-- 5. Click Save to keep the site configuration. - 6.
-Configure the cookie domain of your site as required.
-For more information, see "Configuring the Cookie Domain" in the Security Guide. - 7.
-Navigate to Deployment > Servers > Server Name > General. - 8.
-Set the Parent Site drop-down to the name of the site you just created, and save your changes.
+5. Click Save to keep the site configuration.

+- 6. Configure the cookie domain of your site as required.
+Learn more in Change the cookie domain. - 7.
+Go to Deployment > Servers > Server Name > General. - 8.
+Set the Parent Site drop-down menu to the name of the site you just created, and save your changes.